NicoHeinola/MovieBrowser2_backend/DOCKER_README.md

 1. Install Docker Desktop for Windows from: https://www.docker.com/products/docker-desktop/
 2. Make sure Docker Desktop is set to start on boot (Docker Desktop Settings > General > "Start Docker Desktop when you log in")
+3. Enable WSL2 integration in Docker Desktop (Settings > Resources > WSL Integration)
+4. Ensure your F: drive is accessible in WSL2 (it should be mounted at `/mnt/f`)

 ## Quick Start